boscoh/jolecule/readme.md

-# jolecule - a javascript protein viewer
+# jolecule - a javascript/WebGL viewer for proteins and DNA

-`jolecule` is a HTML5 viewer for protein molecules.
-It can be accessed via the public website <http://jolecule.com> or run locally on PDB files.
+`jolecule` is a WebGL protein viewer for proteins and DNA.
+It can used:

-`jolecule` provides a stylized view of a protein with a small number of visual options designed to highlight residues and atomic interactions.
-You can easily create views that highlight specific interactions, which can be easily strung together into an interactive slideshow.

-`jolecule` is web-responsive, adapts to smartphones, and uses the same code-base for web, local, and mobile.
-It is easy to embed `jolecule` as a widget in other webpages.
+- through the public website <http://jolecule.com>
+- on your smartphone
+- as a local webapp for your PDB files
+- as an embeded widget on your website

+The download here is for using `jolecule` as a local webapp, or building embedded `jolecule` widgets in  your website.

 ## Installation

 Download this [package](https://github.com/boscoh/jolecule/archive/master.zip).

-The actual viewer is written in javascript/HTML5 and runs in a webbrowser.
+The viewer is written in javascript/HTML5 and runs in a webbrowser.
 To run `jolecule` locally, you also need Python and some libraries.

 The requirements are: